-My personal belief is that the therapeutic relationship is the most reliable indicator of a positive outcome in therapy.
+My personal belief is that the therapeutic relationship is the most important indicator of a positive outcome in therapy.
 In keeping with this belief, the foundation of my approach is to facilitate an emotionally comfortable and supportive experience inside my office which can then be effectively transferred to experiences outside of the office.
-This process can be accomplished through various individualized ways for each client.
+This process can be accomplished through a variety of individualized ways for each client.

 It is my genuine hope and belief that both adults and adolescents will have a personally meaningful, emotionally enriching experience throughout the course of engaging in therapy.